 Canoes will be rented for the trip.
-If you would like to bring your own canoe, and you can provide full outfitting for two people, we will be able to refund you \$160 of the trip cost (\$80 per person using your canoe).
-We will need to know ahead of time and after July 9th we cannot guarantee this refund.
+If you would like to bring your own canoe, we will be able to refund you \$100 of the trip cost.
+We will need to know ahead of time and after July 5th we cannot guarantee this refund.